 MACHINES ARE USED ENTIRELY AT YOUR OWN RISK THIS INCLUDES YOU BEING RESPONSIBLE FOR YOUR OWN COVID19 PRECAUTIONARY MEASURES.

-LOANS CAN BE BOOKED IN ADVANCE FOR THE CURRENT WEEK and are made on a FIRST COME/ FIRST SERVED BASIS.
+LOANS MUST BE BOOKED IN ADVANCE (up to 6 days in advance) and are made on a FIRST COME/ FIRST SERVED BASIS.

 You may book out 2 or more machines at one session eg. strimmer & lawnmower